The Making of a Best-selling Mystery Author

 She also wrote features and essays as a free-lance journalist, edited medical texts, published several articles, and wrote a doctoral dissertation in the field of linguistics.

 Constructing fictional worlds rich with passion, intrigue, and the true mystery of human behavior is what makes her happiest.
+In 2013 she left high-tech to write mystery fiction full-time and is now living her dream.
+Read about how she made that decision.

 Edith is active in Sisters in Crime, serving as the President of the New England chapter, and is a member of Mystery Writers of America.
 She is also a long-time member of the Society of Friends (Quaker) and the recent past Clerk of Amesbury Friends Meeting.
 Her art story was featured in the National Endowment for the Arts 50th anniversary celebration.